hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 ## Quick facts

-* Written in C and SQL <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Written in C and SQL
 * Is the VCS of choice for the SQLite project <!-- .element: class="fragment fade-in-then-semi-out" -->
 * Free code hosting at: <!-- .element: class="fragment fade-in-then-semi-out" -->
   * Chisel - <http://chiselapp.com/>